ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 The specific registration protocol and key-derivation function are outside the scope of this document.

+This document specifies the PDMv2 on-wire formats and the processing and exception-handling requirements for those formats.
+A registration mechanism supplies the security context described in this section but does not redefine receiver behavior for malformed, unauthenticated, or unauthorized PDMv2 options.

 # PDMv2 Destination Options

 ## Use of IPv6 Destination Options